-Interestingly, the AAV virus is naturally non-replicative, it required one helper virus to do so.
+Interestingly, the AAV is naturally non-replicative, it required one helper virus to perform its function.
 The adenovirus is used to do this function along with the AAV.

 For gene therapy, the rap and cap gene of the AAV is replaced by the transgene.
 By removing the rep gene, the virus loses its specific integration power on chromosome 9.

 The genomic structure of AAV is shown in the figure below,

 Due to the long-lasting expression of AAV, it is now allowed in human trials for the hemophilia A gene therapy.

 The lentivirus is another form of the retrovirus that can even infect the non-dividing cells.
 HIV is one of the best examples of Lenti-retrovirus.